Indian Hills Community College: Athletics

 The men's basketball team has served as one of the premier junior college programs in the nation over the last three decades.
 The Warriors are the only program in the nation to win three consecutive NJCAA Division I Men's Basketball National Championships - 1997, 1998, 1999.
 During that stretch, the Warriors broke UCLA's previous collegiate men's basketball record by winning 89 consecutive games, a feat that stands to this day.
 The Warriors are tied for eighth all-time with 17 appearances at the historic NJCAA DI Men's Basketball Championship in Hutchinson, KS.
 The Warriors rank in the top-30 all-time in the NJCAA with over 1,200 wins.
 Hank Plona has served as the team's head coach since 2015 with five trips to the national tournament.
 The Warriors have had three players drafted directly from Indian Hills - C.J.
 Bruton, Cory Hightower, and Ernest Brown while Pete Mickeal and Johnny Taylor were drafted following their collegiate careers.
 Additional alumni include Nuni Omot, Tyon Grant-Foster, and Drake Jeffries.
-Indian Hills competes in the historic Hellyer Center where the Warriors have won over .880% of its home games since 1986.
+Indian Hills competes in the historic Hellyer Center where the Warriors have won over 88% of their home games since 1986.

 The Warrior softball team began at the Centerville campus in the spring of 1974, but since 1988 has been based in Ottumwa.
 The program has made 20 appearances in the National Junior College Athletic Association softball tournament.
 Home games are played at R.L.
 Hellyer Field, next to their indoor practice facility, funded by and named for IHCC alumnus Tom Arnold.
 Lindsay Diehl has served as the team's head coach since 2019 and has posted three 40-win seasons.

 The Indian Hills Baseball team, formerly known as the Falcons, competes on the Indian Hills Centerville campus at Pat Daugherty Field.
 The team's indoor multi-purpose facility features a pro-style clubhouse, four indoor batting cages with pitching machines, four indoor mounds, a complete weight room and laundry facilities.
 The facility added turf during this renovation making it one of the nicest indoor baseball facilities in all of junior college baseball.